-- 1.1 A clerk having fully registered (Class A) status may transfer to another port, and as a fully registered (Class A) clerk at such other port, provided: - 1.11 The Joint Port Labor Relations Committee at the former home port determines that a transfer is warranted on the basis of work opportunity or that there are compelling reasons for letting him transfer despite the need for him at that port and that there is an opening available for him at the port to which he seeks to be transferred. - 1.12 Transfers shall not be permitted if contrary to policies established by the Joint Coast Labor Relations Committee; and - 1.13 The Joint Port Labor Relations Committee to which transfer is made, by applying the usual rules finds there is an opening available for him on the list of such port and approves him for transfer of registration.
+1.1 A clerk having fully registered (Class A) status may transfer to another port, and as a fully registered (Class A) clerk at such other port, provided:

+1.11 The Joint Port Labor Relations Committee at the former home port determines that a transfer is warranted on the basis of work opportunity or that there are compelling reasons for letting him transfer despite the need for him at that port and that there is an opening available for him at the port to which he seeks to be transferred.

+1.12 Transfers shall not be permitted if contrary to policies established by the Joint Coast Labor Relations Committee; and opening available for him on the list of such port and approves him for transfer of registration.